 How selective is the program?
 Did you accept any students off the waitlist last year?

-Last year, we maintained about an 8.5% acceptance rate.
-We did accept a few students off the waitlist, but nearly all admitted students accepted their spots.
+For the past two years, we’ve maintained about an 8.5% acceptance rate.
+We accept a few students off of the waitlist each year, but yield among admitted mentorship students has remained approximately 95% for the past two years (as in, for the past two years, about 95% of admitted students have accepted their spots).
 Please note that the waitlist is not ranked.

 I’m applying in multiple genres.
 How should I structure my writing sample?
 Do I have 8-12 pages to use per genre or together?

-If you’re applying in multiple genres, you can use up to 8-12 pages for each genre and both should be in the writing sample.
+If you’re applying in multiple genres, you can use up to 8-10 pages for poetry and 8-12 pages for fiction or creative nonfiction and both should be in the writing sample file.
 The writing sample of your first choice should be followed by the writing sample of your second choice.
-We consider both genres independent of their ranking on your app until our final stage of consideration — so students can receive extended consideration for one or both of the genres to which they applied and then we look at expressed preferences from there.
+We consider both genres independent of their ranking on your app — so students can receive extended consideration for one or both of the genres to which they applied and then we look at expressed preferences from there.

 I have two fiction pieces that I’d like to include in my portfolio, but together they are over the 12-page maximum.
 Should I send them both, or only one?